luapower/ui0/ui.md

 ## Widgets

-Widgets are layer trees with custom styling and behavior and additional properties, methods and events.
-Widgets can be extended by subclassing and overriding and can be re-styled with `ui:style()`.
+Widgets are layers (usually containing other layers) with custom styling and behavior and additional properties, methods and events.
+Widgets can be extended by subclassing and overriding and can be re-styled with `ui:style()` or by assigning them a different stylesheet.

 -------------------------------------- ---------------------------------------
 __input__